-Stop Move to Make Assamese Muslims Homeless & Stateless
+Stop move to make Assamese people Homeless & Stateless

 0 have signed.
 Let’s get to 1,000!

 The NRC, a record of 'legitimate' Indian citizens living in Assam, is being updated for the first time since 1951.
 The ostensible objective is to weed out 'Illegal Bangladeshi immigrants'.
 However, the numbers tell a chilling story… one of a conspiracy of ‘othering’ and exclusion.

 3.29 crore people from 68.27 lakh families in Assam have submitted over 6.5 crore documents with the National Register of Citizens (NRC) to prove their Indian citizenship.
 But in July 2018, the NRC published a list of only 2.89 crores as legal citizens.
-A huge number of 1.39 crore Assamese, many of them from poor and marginalised communities, are under threat of having their legitimate citizenship revoked.
+Now, 40 lakh Assamese, many of them from poor and marginalised communities, are under threat of having their legitimate citizenship revoked.
 They have one last chance in the Claims and Objections process.

 Imagine your citizenship being revoked.
 You find yourself suddenly stateless, without not just a home but also the right to call a country your home.
 You are condemned to soul-crushing poverty, you cannot earn a livelihood, cannot send your children to school!

 We, at Citizens for Justice and Peace (CJP) believe, Indians must raise their voice against the exclusion of such a large number of people from the NRC… and the time to do this, is Right Now!

 The Politics behind the Cut-off Date

 The cut-off date fixed for the register is March 24, 1971.
 This is especially significant given that the Bangladesh war began on March 25, 1971 after which several refugees poured into India.